JoviDeCroock/JoviDeCroock/README.md

 - 🔭 I’m currently working on The above OSS projects
 - 👯 I’m looking to collaborate on performance-related and GraphQL projects
-- 💬 Ask me about front-end frameworks or GraphQL - always open for conversations on Twitter!
+- 💬 Ask me about front-end frameworks or GraphQL - always open for conversations on BlueSky!
-- 📫 How to reach me: [Twitter](https://twitter.com/JoviDeC) <a rel="me" href="https://fosstodon.org/@jovi">Mastodon</a>
+- 📫 How to reach me: [BlueSky](https://bsky.app/profile/jovidc.bsky.social)
 - 😄 Pronouns: he/him